Becoming a member of the Long-Term Stock Exchange (LTSE or the Exchange)

 The Exchange will not charge transaction fees, we operate on a free / free model.
 Trading for both adding and removing is free.

 How do I identify the Exchange on market data terminals, industry reports, and other technical documents?

 The table below includes various industry market identifiers for LTSE:

 Where can I find the Exchange rule book?

 The Exchange rule book is available here.

-The Exchange’s listing rules can be found in Chapter 14 of our Rulebook, including our Long-Term Policies.
+The Exchange’s listing rules can be found in Chapter 14 of our Rulebook .

-To contact the Exchange, please reference the following table based on the functional area.
+To contact the Exchange, please reach out to the following functional areas:

 To reach the Exchange by phone, please contact 813-575-2602.